 Although taking MDMA at home may not be enough to help you work through a traumatic experience, when used in a clinical setting with a professional therapist, it could help to turn modern psychiatry on its head.

 Important Note: This is a constantly evolving document.
-If you believe something of importance is missing, please send us a message via our contact form.
+If you believe we’re missing something important, please let us know.